coder/pretty/README.md

 based intermediate representation of text.
 In general, operations scale with the number of links rather than the length of the text.
 For example, coloring a 1000 character string green is just as fast as wrapping a 1 character string.

+Eventually we could reap even more gains by replacing the linked-list with a rope.